modelscope/DiffSynth-Engine/docs/tutorial.md

 ### Image Generation(Qwen-Image)

 The following code calls `QwenImagePipeline` to load the [Qwen-Image](https://www.modelscope.cn/models/Qwen/Qwen-Image) model and generate an image.
-Recommended resolutions are 928×1664, 1104×1472, 1328×1328, 1472×1104, and 1664×928, cfg_scale, with a suggested cfg_scale of 4.
+Recommended resolutions are 928×1664, 1104×1472, 1328×1328, 1472×1104, and 1664×928, with a suggested cfg_scale of 4.
 If no negative_prompt is provided, it defaults to a single space character (not an empty string).
 For multi-GPU parallelism, currently only cfg parallelism is supported (parallelism=2), with other optimization efforts underway.

 ```python
 from diffsynth_engine import fetch_model, QwenImagePipeline, QwenImagePipelineConfig